Global-Chem/global-chem/README.md

 QuickStart
 ==========

-Here we load the cheminformatics package and the `GlobalChem` tree.
+Here we load the `global-chem[cheminformatics]` extensions package and the `GlobalChem` tree.
 We extract SMILES from the popular book, Pihkal, and perform cheminformatic principal component analysis on the chemical list.

 ```python